Become An Advanced Adventurer

 Underwater navigation is one of the two compulsory elements

-of the Advanced Open Water Course.
+of the Advanced Adventurer Course.

 It is a crucial skill that helps on so many levels.
 By knowing where you are on a dive site you can reduce stress, which consequently reduces air consumption, and allows you to enjoy your dive in the knowledge that you are where you want to be.
 I always like coming to the surface knowing I don’t have far to go back to the boat.
 Hopefully I am right under it!